 With Calphalon Temp IQ, you can choose between single and double shots.
 All you have to do is turn the dial to the shot of your choice.
-The auto shot volumetric shot control will pour the exact amount of water needed to pull the shot, then automatically stop.
+The auto-shot volumetric shot control will pour the exact amount of water needed to pull the shot, and then automatically stop.

 This feature is useful because it means there’s less work for you.
-You won’t have to calculate the coffee to water ratio, i.e., dial in the shot, to get a delicious espresso.
-If you want, you can change the preset volume to get bigger or smaller espresso shots.
+You won’t have to calculate the coffee-to-water ratio, i.e., dial in the shot, to get a delicious espresso.

 Warming Cup Tray